 Inspect parenteral drug products visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Use only if solution is clear and the seal is intact.
 Do not use if solution is discolored or contains a precipitate.

-When heparin is added to an infusion solution for continuous intravenous (IV) administration, invert the container at least six times to ensure adequate mixing and prevent pooling of the heparin in the solution.
-Storage of prepared infusion solution should not exceed 4 hours at room temperature or 24 hours at 2° to 8°C (36° to 46°F).
+When heparin is added to an infusion solution for continuous intravenous administration, the container should be inverted at least six times to ensure adequate mixing and prevent pooling of the heparin in the solution.

 Administer heparin sodium injection by intermittent intravenous injection, intravenous infusion, or deep subcutaneous (intrafat, i.e., above the iliac crest or abdominal fat layer) injection.
 The intramuscular route of administration should be avoided because of the frequent occurrence of hematoma at the injection site [see Adverse Reactions (6.1)].